Phil Paine

 Phillips Steere Paine (June 8, 1930 – February 19, 1978) was an American Major League Baseball relief pitcher who appeared in all or part of six MLB seasons between 1951 and 1958.
 In 1953, while serving in the military, Paine pitched in nine games for the Nishitetsu Lions, becoming the first major leaguer to play in Nippon Professional Baseball.
 He threw and batted right-handed, and was listed as 6 ft 2 in tall and 180 lb.

-Paine was born in Chepachet, Rhode Island, and upon graduation from high school in nearby Burrillville, he signed with the Philadelphia Phillies in 1948.
+Paine was born in Chepachet, Rhode Island.
+At nearby Burrillville High School, he bested Chet Nichols Jr., of Pawtucket East, to win the 1948 Rhode Island State Championship, and upon graduation signed with the Philadelphia Phillies.
 After two years in the Phillies' farm system, he was drafted by the Boston Braves.